-In Germany during the late fifties and sixties most of the essential had been rebuilt, the “worthy” historic buildings were in the process of being restored but many old buildings of more local interest and endearment had still been neglected.
+In Germany during the late fifties and sixties, most of the essential had been rebuilt, the “worthy” historic buildings were in the process of being restored, but many old buildings of more local interest and endearment had still been neglected.
 Therefore, many people invested their time in raising them out of the gravel.
-Many, including a group of teenage friends and I went to a nearby small monastery, removing the weeds and gravel, and sorting it to find useful bits of broken masonry.
+Many, including a group of teenage friends and I, went to a nearby small monastery, removing the weeds and gravel, and sorting it to find useful bits of broken masonry.

-Once the refractory had been cleaned, we would have our meals there and in the evenings we would often sit in the old church, talking and dreaming, and some of us would sing, appropriately, Gregorian chants of course.
+Once the refractory had been cleaned, we would have our meals there, and in the evenings we would often sit in the old church, talking and dreaming, and some of us would sing, appropriately, Gregorian chants of course.

 Thus, it came to no surprise, some of us could feel what it would have been like to live here as a monk a few hundred years ago.
-This awareness gave us a sense about how far to go with our restoration work and remain at a level of subtle, humble caring.
+This awareness gave us a sense of how far to go with our restoration work and remain at a level of subtle, humble caring.

-When does dusting changes to repair?
+When does Dusting changes to Repair?